High level excursion set geometry for non-Gaussian infinitely divisible random fields

 Then the random field $\BX$ has a representation as an infinite sum of the form

-where $(Z_1,Z_2,\ldots)$ are i.i.d. standard normal random variables, $(V_1,V_2,\ldots )$ are i.i.d. random variables with a common law $\nu$, $(\BH_1,\BH_2,\ldots )$ are i.i.d.\ random vectors in $\bbr^d$ with a common law $\widetilde \nu$, and $(\Gamma_1,\Gamma_2,\ldots)$ are the points of a unit rate Poisson process on $(0,\infty)$.
+where $(Z_1,Z_2,\ldots)$ are i.i.d. standard normal random variables, $(V_1,V_2,\ldots)$ are i.i.d. random variables with a common law $\nu$, $(\BH_1,\BH_2,\ldots)$ are i.i.d. random vectors in $\bbr^d$ with a common law $\widetilde\nu$, and $(\Gamma_1,\Gamma_2,\ldots )$ are the points of a unit rate Poisson process on $(0,\infty)$.
 All four sequences are independent.
-See Section 5 in \cite{maejima:rosinski:2002} for details.
-Furthermore, by Lemma \ref{continuity:lemma} and Theorem \ref{t:c2.id}, the first and second order partial derivatives of $\BX$ are also moving average random fields, with corresponding series representations.
+See \cite{maejimarosinski2002}, Section~5, for details.
+Furthermore, by Lemma \ref{continuitylemma} and Theorem~\ref{tc2id}, the first and second order partial derivatives of $\BX$ are also moving average random fields, with corresponding series representations.
 In particular, all that needs changing is to replace $g$ in (\ref{eseriesexp}) by an appropriate derivative.\vadjust{\goodbreak}